 However, no matter the beauty of the creek, the highlight without a doubt is the hundreds of varieties of wildflowers in the area.
 Whether you are a flower lover or are just looking for a unique scene to hike through, make sure to visit the Wildflower Reserve in Raccoon Creek State Park during their spring bloom (late April – early May) or their fall bloom (late August to early September).

 The only downside of hiking here is that it sits along a well-used flight path for planes landing at Pittsburgh’s nearby airport.
-This means that planes constantly are flowing over at a relatively low height.
+This means that planes are constantly flying overhead at a relatively low height.

 If you love watching planes, this is great.
 However, even if you find this to be a distraction, it’s worth it to see these beautiful wildflowers, and I can assure you that you won’t regret hiking here.